Abu Dhabi UAE Travel Guide

 Engaging respectfully with local culture enriches your travel experience and demonstrates appreciation for Abu Dhabi's heritage.

-Qasr Al Hosn and Al Ain Oasis are UNESCO world heritage sites preserving historical and cultural heritage.
+Qasr Al Hosn and Al Ain Oasis are UNESCO sites preserving historical and cultural heritage.

-Adhering to local customs, especially regarding dress and public conduct, is good received.
+Adhering to local customs, especially regarding dress and public conduct, is well-regarded received.

 Be respectful when taking photos.
-Avoid candid photos of locals without agreement.
+Avoid candid shots of locals without consent.

-At religious sites like the Sheikh Zayed Grand Mosque, specific protocols are in place.
+At holy places like the Sheikh Zayed Grand Mosque, specific protocols are set up.

 Embracing the core values of Emirati culture can deepen your travel experience.